-  Our promise is to assist injury victims, and we’ve won over $150 million for our clients.
-If you sustained a serious injury from an accident, you require help from a Los Angeles personal injury lawyer, and we offer free consultations.
+We promise to assist injury victims, and we’ve won over $150 million for our clients.
+If you sustained a severe injury from an accident, you require help from a Los Angeles, personal injury lawyer, and we offer free consultations.
 Please call (213) 596-9642.
-If that doesn’t work for you right now, choose our online consultation form and get quick legal service from a compassionate and charismatic spine injury law firm in the Los Angeles area.
+If that doesn’t work for you, choose our online consultation form and get quick legal service from a compassionate and charismatic spine injury law firm in the Los Angeles area.

 Is it possible to rebuild a damaged spinal cord?
 This is a top question asked by scientists, driving ba.
 Investigators work to understand the biological mechanisms that promote or inhibit new growth within the spinal cord.
-While they are making great discoveries on how axons and neurons grow in the CNS, they’re also learning why and when axon regeneration fails after an adult vertebral column injury.
-Understanding the molecular and cellular mechanisms involved in how a damaged spinal cord works can point the way to which therapies might prevent secondary damage, promote regrowth of neurons in the brain, encourage axon regeneration, and much more.
+While they are making remarkable discoveries on how axons and neurons grow in the CNS, they’re also learning why and when axon regeneration fails after an adult vertebral column injury.
+Understanding the molecular and cellular mechanisms involved in how a damaged spinal cord works can point out how therapies might prevent secondary damage, promote the regrowth of neurons in the brain, encourage axon regeneration, and much more.

 Medical field research findings could help back injury victims someday.
 Genetic studies by doctors have revealed many molecules can encourage axon regeneration within a developing CNS but not in adults.
-Research into embryonic stem cells and adult stem cells is important to further the knowledge relating to how the cells communicate with each other.
+Research into embryonic stem cells and adult stem cells is essential to further the knowledge of how the cells communicate.

 Basic research describes the mechanisms involved in apoptosis, a mysterious process where large groups of apparently healthy cells tend to self-destruct.
 New rehab therapies retrain the nerve cell circuits through electrical stimulation of the muscle groups and forced motion to help patients regain their loss of function.

-Many National Institute of Neurological Disorders/Stroke researchers focus more on advancing people’s understanding of four primary spinal cord repair principles, including:
+Many National Institute of Neurological Disorders/Stroke researchers focuses more on advancing people’s understanding of four primary spinal cord repair principles, including:

 The past decade of spinal cord injury research produced many discoveries that make it an attainable goal to repair injured backs.
 Fueled mainly by private funding and federal money, this is something that 10,000 or so Americans can look forward to when they sustain such traumatic injuries.

-Since back injuries predominantly happen to those under 30 years old, the human cost is extremely high.
-Major improvements for acute and emergency care improve survival rates but can also increase how many people have to cope with the severe disability for life.
-There is a disproportionately high cost to society because of lost income, disability payments, and health care costs when compared to other medical conditions.
+Since back injuries predominantly happen to those under 30 years old, the human cost is exceptionally high.
+Significant improvements in acute and emergency care improve survival rates but can also increase how many people have to cope with a severe disability for life.
+There is a disproportionately high cost to society because of lost income, disability payments, and health care costs compared to other medical conditions.

 People must consider the biological complexities associated with back injuries before they can discover more successful ways to repair them.
-Also, researchers must create more rehabilitative strategies to reduce life-long disability, and this is not easy to do.
+Also, researchers must create more rehabilitative strategies to reduce life-long disability, which is not easy.

-Though researchers actively search out new methods and actively develop innovative research strategies to make such discoveries, it is still a long way away from curing back injuries.
-Your cerebrospinal fluid cannot always heal back injuries.
+Researchers actively search out new methods and develop innovative research strategies to make such discoveries, but it is still far from curing back injuries.
+Your cerebrospinal fluid cannot always heal back wounds.

 The physical burdens aren’t the only thing to worry about because you also have various emotions and medical bills to cover.
 You’re in shock and try to deal with everything, all while you face an uncertain future.
 Most people unwittingly accept the insurance company’s check, though it is often less than fair.
 If that has happened, all hope isn’t lost.
-You may not know the total outcome or extent of your injury for many years, and you deserve to get full compensation, regardless of what that entails.
+You may not know the actual outcome or extent of your injury for many years, and you deserve total compensation, regardless of what that entails.

-Spinal cord injuries are highly complex and serious.
-It is critical to choose an attorney who specializes in this personal injury type.
-With us by your side, we go after the party responsible to ensure that they’re accountable for their actions, which includes fighting for the money required to handle pain and suffering, medical expenses, lost wages, and ongoing treatment.
+Spinal cord injuries are highly complex and severe.
+It is critical to choose an attorney specializing in this personal injury type.
+With us by your side, we go after the party responsible for ensuring that they’re accountable for their actions, which includes fighting for the money required to handle pain and suffering, medical expenses, lost wages, and ongoing treatment.

 It is crucial to have the right experience when handling back injuries.
 Your lawyer is your secret weapon and engages in battle with your insurance company (or that of the responsible party).
 Aggressive approaches are necessary here because insurance companies want to pay you as little as possible.
 It is best to let a lawyer handle everything for you because you’re not in the right frame of mind to take all that on yourself.

-Choose a lawyer with experience in dealing with these cases, circumstances, and claims.
+Choose a lawyer with experience dealing with these cases, circumstances, and claims.
 You may not know that the manufacturer of a faulty product is the one to fight, but we do.
 We look at all the paperwork and claims, document everything, and determine who is at fault.
 For example, you fall at work because of negligent and unsafe conditions.
-It is our job to prove that the employer failed to fix that issue or deliberately caused that unsafe condition.
+Our job is to prove that the employer failed to fix that issue or deliberately caused that unsafe condition.
 From there, we make the company responsible and accountable for its negligence.

 We understand more than others how the insurance company works; it tries to make you look bad or trip you up each step of the way.
-As your lawyer, we make sure that no one takes advantage of you.
-It is not easy or pleasant to go head to head with an insurance company alone.
+As your lawyer, we ensure that no one takes advantage of you.
+It is not easy or pleasant to go head-to-head with an insurance company alone.
 It could cost you thousands or millions of dollars from your settlement.